 Oh, and a large street food market should ensure you don’t go hungry.

 It’s all free to walk around, so no need for a ticket.
-I don’t have the 2021 days, yet, but anticipate dates around a September weekend.
+I don’t have the next dates, yet; the event has been in hiatus since the pandemic, so check locally for any future return.

 How to get to the Streetlife festival